In this article, you’ll find nineteen of the best blogging resources you can use to boost your productivity and results

 What you need is a blog hosted on a separate domain.
 This allows you to retain ownership of all of your content and create a powerful brand.

 Moreover, a great host will make your website much faster and that’s an uber-important factor when it comes to SEO and user experience.
 Readers expect your website to load in less than 2 seconds nowadays.
 If it doesn’t happen, they will simply go somewhere else.

-If you don’t have more than 75,000 monthly visitors on your website, you should go with a hosting provider like Bluehost (which is consistently ranked as one of the top hosting provider which also gives you a free domain for 1 year).
+If you don’t have more than 75,000 monthly visitors on your website, you should go with a hosting provider like Bluehost (which is consistently ranked as one of the top hosting providers which also gives you a free domain for 1 year).
 For around $3,99 a month, they’ll allow you to host unlimited websites on their shared hosting platform which is blazing fast.

 But if your monthly visitor amount goes over 100,000 visitors, you should check a provider like WP Engine.
 They’ll provide you with managed WordPress hosting that’ll cover your needs.